Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Related Work

-\paragraph{UTP and Heterogeneous Bisimulation} \looseness=-1 The Unified Theories of Programming~\cite{hoare1997unified} (UTP) and its Isabelle formalisation Isabelle/UTP~\cite{DBLP:conf/utp/FosterZW14} provide a common framework for integrating diverse programming languages into a common semantics with \emph{shared state} via relational predicates.
+\paragraph{UTP and Heterogeneous Bisimulation} \looseness=-1 The Unified Theories of Programming~\cite{hoare1997unified} (UTP) and its Isabelle formalization\del{ACM}{ Isabelle/UTP}~\cite{DBLP:conf/utp/FosterZW14} provide a common framework for integrating diverse programming languages into a common semantics with \emph{shared state}\del{ACM}{ via relational predicates}.
 While this enables proofs on cross-language systems, it typically requires embedding existing program semantics within UTP.
-In contrast, HDL aims for modular \emph{reuse} of existing (external) verification infrastructure via the common interface provided by DL.
-To this end, dynamic theories are granted their individual state spaces with communication explicitly modelled within the heterogeneous dynamic theory.
-This approach enables the sound reuse of existing verification infrastructures without the necessity of re-encoding or reimplementing logics: For example, our case study leverages the existing DL-based proof infrastructures for Java~\cite{KeYBook} and hybrid programs~\cite{Fulton2015} unchanged, whereas the UTP community has invested considerable effort (notably, Foster's formalisation of hybrid relations~\cite{DBLP:conf/utp/Foster19}) to embed hybrid programs \emph{within} UTP.
-This highlights HDL's orthogonal philosophy in supporting theory combination without sacrificing existing, specialized proof infrastructure.
-Moreover, by relying on dynamic logic, HDL natively supports a wide range of program properties (see also \cite[Sec.
-3]{Ahrendt2025}).
+In contrast, HDL aims for modularL13{ and sound} \emph{reuse} of existing (external) verification infrastructure via the common interface provided by DL. \del{L13}{ To this end, dynamic theories are granted their individual state spaces with communication explicitly modeled within the heterogeneous dynamic theory.
+This approach enables the sound reuse of existing verification infrastructures without the necessity of re-encoding or reimplementing logics:} For example, our case studyL13{ natively} leverages the existing DL-based proof infrastructures for Java~\cite{KeYBook} and hybrid programs~\cite{Fulton2015} unchanged, whereas the UTP community has invested considerable effort (notably, Foster's formalisation of hybrid relations~\cite{DBLP:conf/utp/Foster19}) to embed hybrid programs \emph{within} UTP. \chg{L13}{ This highlights HDL's orthogonal philosophy in comparison to UTP.
+HDL also provides native support for a wide range of properties that can be encoded in DL (see also \cite[Sec.
+3]{Ahrendt2025}).}{ This highlights HDL's orthogonal philosophy in supporting theory combination without sacrificing existing, specialized proof infrastructure.
+Moreover, by relying on dynamic logic, HDL natively supports a wide range of program properties (see also X). }